Anatomy Of Hip-To-Shoulder Separation

 The definition of athleticism is having enough mobility to move to and through positions of optimal length and/or ideal stretch, then finding co-contractions to maximize Power, Control and Protection.

 SAVAGE Training — Specific Adaptation thru Variability And Goal-directed Experiences — immerses the athlete in a 360 degree sensory exploration that encourages him/her to find optimal length, ideal stretch, and related co-contractions.
 As we guide the athlete through the SAVAGE training journey, he subconsciously learns to move more efficiently.
 He/she develops power and motor control and wraps the body in blanket of protection that reduces injury risk.

-The SAVAGE Pitching Coaches Certification Course (a livestream event) on May 8th and 9th will empower SAVAGE Certified coaches with the knowledge and tools necessary to develop athleticism specifically transferrable to high level performance on the mound.
+The SAVAGE Pitching Coaches Certification Course (a livestream event) on July 25/26 will empower SAVAGE Certified coaches with the knowledge and tools necessary to develop athleticism specifically transferrable to high level performance on the mound.
 Over this transformational 2 day, 10-hour expedition, we’ll share an interactive learning experience that will revolutionize your ability to impact your players.
 When you become SAVAGE Certified, you’ll get a 100 page workbook, written assessment and programming templates and over 300 videos to make immediate implementation as easy and natural as driving your car.
 During the course, we’ll show you every detail of how the car works.
 After the course, you’ll get all the videos, plans and forms you need to drive the car yourself, and we’ll always be just a phone call or email away to make sure you get it right.